darafferty/rapthor/docs/source/operation_class.rst

 The Operation class
 ===================

-The Operation class is used to define, set up, and run a operation's pipeline.
+The Operation class is used to define, set up, and run a operation's CWL workflow.
 A subclass of the Operation class is defined for each operation.
 See :ref:`operation_subclasses` for details of each Operation subclass.

 .. autoclass:: rapthor.lib.operation.Operation
    :members: